Silvio Rolando

 Silvio Rolando (1873-1949)

-Prof Silvio Rolando da Carasco (1873-1949) was an Italian general surgeon specialising in Urology
+Angelo Silvio Rolando da Carasco (1873-1949) was an Italian general surgeon

-Rolando is the third Italian surgeon to have a fracture named after him (the Rolando fracture), a distinction he shares with Monteggia and Galeazzi.
+Rolando is the third Italian surgeon to have a fracture named after him (the Rolando fracture), after with Monteggia and Galeazzi.
+His medical legacy sits alongside a less well-defined civic and political record during Fascist Italy, including leadership of the Rotary Club of Genoa during the period of the Italo-Ethiopian War and Italian colonial expansion.

 Medical Eponyms